Kinnerley

-Kinnerley (Welsh: Chen-ar-dinlle) is a small village in Shropshire, England.
+Kinnerley (historic Welsh name: Generdinlle) is a small village in Shropshire, England.
 It lies between the neighbouring villages of Dovaston and Pentre and the nearest town is Oswestry.
 To the north is the village of Knockin.

 History

 A mile to the south is the motte and bailey castle known as Belan Bank.
-The medieval castle was destroyed by Llewelyn, Prince of Wales, during the reign of Henry III.
+The medieval castle was destroyed by Llywelyn ap Gruffudd, Prince of Wales, during the reign of Henry III.

 John Bridgeman, Bishop of Chester, who died in 1652, is buried in St Mary's parish church, and Alfred Payne, a first-class cricketer who died in 1927, is buried in the churchyard.

 To the north of the village is the site of Lady Ida's Well close to the Weir Brook.
 It takes its name from Lady Ida Lumley, wife of the 4th Earl of Bradford, who discovered a natural water spring in 1895 and championed its health benefits.

 Wartime role

 In the Second World War the area around the village became a top-secret bomb storage depot.
 Kinnerley was chosen because of its central location within the UK and because it had a railway link.
 The line was operated by the military (until it was closed in 1960).

 The huge site, which had extensive sidings and covered buildings, was created by the Royal Engineers: